|

 and figure studies which have sold in galleries.

-He has recently returned to his old love
+towards the end of his life, he returned to his old love

-- imagery of the American West - and is
+- imagery of the American West - and was working on a series of new Lone Ranger

 paintings. |